Dizziness: Vertigo Unsteadiness Lightheadedness

-In this condition the pulse of the patient increase a lot when they stand up.
-There is often associated dizziness/lightheadiness.
+In this condition, the pulse of the patient increases a lot when they stand up.
+There is often associated dizziness/lightheadedness.
 It is commoner in teenage girls.
-The case not clear but the may be other symptoms.
+The cause of this is not clear.
+There may be other symptoms such as fatigue.

 Auto-Immune / Rheumatological Disorders

-Auto-immune disorders occur when the body’s immune system attacks part of the patient own body.
-This can various symptom including dizziness.
-Patient may have a rash, joint or eye problems.
+Auto-immune disorders occur when the body’s immune system attacks part of the patient’s own body.
+This can various symptoms including dizziness.
+The patient may have a rash, joint or eye problems.